Skip to main content

 🚀 The Rise of a ₹400 Crore Organic Export Industry

-India, with over 300 million cattle, produces a staggering 3 million metric tonnes of cow dung daily.
-In 2023–24 alone, India exported:
+India has over 300 million cattle, producing more than 3 million metric tonnes of cow dung each day.
+In the fiscal year 2023–24, India exported:

 • Fresh Cow Dung: ₹125 crore